nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 setting fill to a number between 0 (fully transparent) and 1 (fully opaque).

-For bars, fillColor can be a gradient, see the gradient documentation below. "barWidth" is the width of the bars in units of the x axis (or the y axis if "horizontal" is true), contrary to most other measures that are specified in pixels.
-For instance, for time series the unit is milliseconds so 24 * 60 * 60 * 1000 produces bars with the width of a day. "align" specifies whether a bar should be left-aligned (default), right-aligned or centered on top of the value it represents.
+For bars, fillColor can to a gradient, see the gradient documentation below. "barWidth" is the width of the bars in units of the x axis (or the y axis if "horizontal" is true), contrary to most other measures that are specified in pixels.
+For instance, for time series the unit is milliseconds so 24 * 60 * 60 * 1000 produces bars with the width of a day. "align" specifies whether a bar should to left-aligned (default), right-aligned or centered on top of the value it represents.
 When "horizontal" is on, the bars are drawn horizontally, i.e. from the y axis instead of the x axis; note that the bar end points are still